ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

     Driving is much too tired for me, and it need lots of focus, which mean I cannot do anything I want.

 ???question "How important is the colour of a car to you?"
-    There is no imortantce attached to the colour I think.
+    There is no importance attached to the colour I think.

     The essential function of a car is transporting, and I don't really care whether the car is black or white.